Upa-Robotics-25246/Decode/README.md

 * Removes usage of Renderscript.
 * Fixes logspam on app startup of repeated stacktraces relating to `"Failed resolution of: Landroid/net/wifi/p2p/WifiP2pManager$DeviceInfoListener"`
 * Allows disabling bluetooth radio from inspection screen
-* Improves warning messages when I2C devices are not responding
+* Improves warning org.firstinspires.ftc.teamcode.messages when I2C devices are not responding
 * Adds support for controlling the RGB LED present on PS4/Etpark gamepads from OpModes
 * Removes legacy Pushbot references from OpMode samples.
 Renames "Pushbot" samples to "Robot".
 Motor directions reversed to be compatible with "direct Drive" drive train.